 Why should you create an account on Patreon?

 There are two main reasons that may convince you to open an account on Patreon.

-1. You may receive financial remuneration for content that, on the one hand, you create and, on the other hand, you already share on your digital platforms.
+- Receiving financial remuneration for content that, on the one hand, you create and, on the other hand, you already share on your digital platforms.
 We are talking about a stable source of income.

-2. You may be able to build your loyal fan base at the same time as making yourself known to new audiences who like similar content.
+- Being able to build your loyal fan base at the same time as making yourself known to new audiences who like similar content.